In This Article

 Typically give workshops on explaining the cultural differences when you’re working in an international environment.
-This will eliminate frustration with the new-comers and will make then more productive faster because of their increased cultural competence.
+This will eliminate frustration with the newcomers and will make them more productive faster because of their increased cultural competence.

 Next to regular workshops on cultural differences, he/she can also create and give a so-called “induction program” which will help the settling-in of the foreigners.

 Next to workshops, individual newcomers can be coached on a one-on-one basis.
 This can include their partners and possible children over the age of 12 (otherwise they’re too young to understand the theoretical framework I use).
 Or read this article on Cross-Cultural Coaching.